 Once again we see that website blocking has become the go-to button for politicians to press when they need to be seen reacting strongly to the latest media outcry.

 But website blocking is not an easy or effective option.
 Anyone who wants to look at blocked content will find a way to do so - it is fairly simple to get around any blocking for a start.
-It also, unhelpfully, adds an edginess to blocked material if
+It also, unhelpfully, adds an edginess to blocked material

-those making or sharing it can say it is banned by the government.
+if those making or sharing it can say it is banned by the government.

 We also know that unrelated content gets caught by blocking systems.
 Extremist content is not easy to define.
-Moreover, as Big Brother Watch point out in their blog, law enforcement agencies can define words like extremism broadly enough to include
+Moreover, as Big Brother Watch point out in their blog, law enforcement agencies can define words like extremism broadly enough to

-lists would include material that is not illegal.
+think that block lists would include material that is not illegal.
 By accident or abuse blocking powers are likely to lead to blocking lists featuring content that has little if anything to do with terrorism and national security.

 It looks like James Brokenshire and the Home Office are following a well trodden path with this approach.
-When it comes to the Internet the government seems to like voluntary arrangements in which they arm twist Internet service providers into doing what
+When it comes to the Internet the government seems to like voluntary arrangements in which they arm twist Internet service providers into

 That spares the Government from having to deal with complicated issues like involving a court to prove a law has been broken, or a normal policy process that would involve public, democratic scrutiny of their ideas.